 Chapel is a weekly occurrence at Forest Hills involving students, staff, parents, pastors and other church leaders from Association congregations in a time of worship.
 It happens on Wednesday mornings from 8:20 to 9:00 am at St. Peter's Lutheran Church, next door to the school.
 Parents are always welcome to attend.
-Our chaplain is Pastor Nick Koschmann of Mt.
-Olive Lutheran Church in Forest Grove, OR.
+Our chaplain is Pastor Dan Haugen of Prince of Peace Lutheran Church in Portland, OR.